o-biotech/public-web-docs/docs/ingest-process-send/viewing-device-data.md

 ## Dashboard Views

 The IoT Ensemble dashboard provides two quick ways to start looking at data.
-Using these, easily view raw device message payloads and visualize data in an open source dashboard.
+Use these to easily view raw device message payloads and visualize data in an open-source dashboard.

 ### Devices Telemetry